counter hit make Recommended Classical Guitar Recordings

 Julian Bream: Twentieth Century Guitar I—BMG Classics 09026-61595-2

-Born in London in 1933, Julian Bream recently retired from actively touring and performing.
+Born in London in 1933, Julian Bream is now retired from actively touring and performing.
 This CD is a reissue of landmark recordings made for RCA between 1959-73.
 During this time, few guitarists were more compelling champions of new music than Bream.
 All the music in this CD is today firmly established within the standard guitar repertoire.
+Included is the world premiere of Benjamin Britten’s “Nocturnal”—now regarded as one of the greatest works written for the guitar during the 20th century.
+Bream’s performance, of course, is a historical landmark.

 Jason Vieaux: Manuel Ponce, The Guitar Sonatas—Azica ACD-71212